C

 close up of a Cornish Rex

-The Cornish Rex has a playful, energetic, and affectionate nature which belies its slender elegance
+The Cornish Rex has a playful, energetic, and affectionate nature, which belies its slender elegance.

 This breed’s personality is social, mischievous, adventurous, curious, playful, and affectionate.
 It has a charismatic, energetic, adaptive, and trainable temperament.
 If you’re looking for a cat that gets along well with strangers, children, other cats, and other pets, the Corn Rex is a winner, as it seeks out company.

 This breed is athletic.
 Although it looks fragile, it has a sturdy, muscular body and a running gallop.
-A natural acrobatic, it enjoys jumping long or high distances.
+A natural acrobat, it enjoys jumping long or high distances.
 It also enjoys playing fetch and racing other pets, and even walking on a leash.

 Because of its light coat, it must be kept indoors and in warm, dry temperatures.
 This cat enjoys warm spots such as human laps and shoulders, lamps, and computer monitors.